lifex: a flexible, high performance library for the numerical solution of complex finite element problems: Illustrative examples

 \lifex{} is capable of solving complex multiphysics problems.
 The functionalities described in the previous section are pointed out in a series of \textit{tutorials} that are found in the source code as tests.
-The tutorials are sorted by increasing complexity and involve different kind of scalar equations and coupled problems solved either monolithically or partitioned, namely: \begin{enumerate} \item linear elliptic equation; \item non-linear elliptic equation; \item linear parabolic equation; \item non-linear parabolic equation; \item non-linear parabolic equation, with Jacobian matrix assembled via automatic differentiation; \item parabolic system of equations (solved monolithically); \item parabolic system of equations (solved using a partitioned scheme and exploiting \texttt{QuadratureEvaluationFEM} capabilities); \item Cahn-Hilliard equation. \end{enumerate}
+The tutorials are sorted by increasing complexity and involve different kinds of scalar or vector equations and coupled problems, solved either monolithically or partitioned.
+Here, we provide a summary of the tutorials available and the corresponding PDEs solved.

-The mathematical and numerical formulation for all of these problems is detailed in the package documentation.
-The results of some of these simulations are showcased below.